The New World (Tony Oxley album)

-The New World is an album by Tony Oxley.
+The New World is an album by English musician Tony Oxley.
 His final release, it was recorded during 2022 in Viersen, Germany, and was issued on CD and as a digital download in 2023 by Discus Music.
 On the album, Oxley, who is heard on percussion and electronics, is joined by percussionist Stefan Hölker, who was previously heard on Oxley's Beaming (2020) and Unreleased 1974–2016 (2022).